DNA Ternary Full Adder: Results

-We constructed a 1-bit full adder using our CB circuit.
-In comparison to the half-adder, the full adder includes an additional Carry input, \(B_{in}\), from the previous bit, making it a third input.
+We constructed a 1-trit full adder using our CB circuit.
+In comparison to the half-adder, the full adder includes an additional carry input, B$_{in}$, from the previous digit, making it a third input.
 This circuit also produces two outputs: a sum \(S_{out}\) and a carry \(C_{out}\).
-We employed the \(ij\)-module to compute the addition of two addend inputs alongside the carry input \(B_{in}\) (serving as the blocking strand).
+We employed the \(ij\)-module to compute the addition of two addend inputs alongside the carry input B$_{in}$ (serving as the blocking strand).
 For illustrative purposes, we set \(i=2\) and \(j=2\); other cases can be treated similarly.
-The implementation involves four logic gates: \(GATE1_{22}\), \(GATE2\), \(GATE^{-}_{22}\), and \(GATE-Convertb_2\).
-Specifically, the CB circuit allows \(B_{in}\) to block the toehold domain of \(GATE1_{22}\) (Equation \ref{equa-2}), preventing it from reacting with \(inputA_2\) and \(inputB_2\).
-At the same time, \(B_{in}\) engages in strand displacement with \(GATE2\) (Equation \ref{equa-3}), resulting in the release of the strand \(c\) labeled with a VIC fluorophore at its 3' end.
+The implementation involves four logic gates: GATE1$_{22}$, GATE2, GATE$^{-}_{22}$, and GATE-Convertb$_2$.
+Specifically, the CB circuit allows B$_{in}$ to block the toehold domain of GATE1$_{22}$ (Equation \ref{equa-2}), preventing it from reacting with inputA$_2$ and inputB$_2$.
+At the same time, B$_{in}$ engages in strand displacement with GATE2 (Equation \ref{equa-3}), resulting in the release of the strand \(c\) labeled with a VIC fluorophore at its 3' end.
 The detection of this VIC fluorescence signal indicates that \(S_{out}=2\).
-Concurrently, \(inputA_2\) and \(inputB_2\) undergo strand displacement with \(GATE^{-}_{22}\) (Figure \ref{figure4}b), releasing the strand \(b_2r\), which then interacts with \(GATE-Convertb_2\) to ultimately generate the carry \(C_{out}\).
-Experimental results show that $B_{in}$ effectively blocked $GATE1_{22}$, limiting the fluorescence intensity of the leakage reaction between $inputA_2$ and $inputB_2$ with $GATE1_{22}$ to below 0.5 (Figure \ref{figure3}e).
-This mechanism, which redirects the reaction to $GATE2$ and $B_{in}$, yielded VIC fluorescence output corresponding to the correct result 2 (Supporting Information, Figure S17).
+Concurrently, inputA$_2$ and inputB$_2$ undergo strand displacement with GATE$^{-}_{22}$ (Figure \ref{figure4}b), releasing the strand \(b_2r\), which then interacts with GATE-Convertb$_2$ to ultimately generate the carry \(C_{out}\).
+Experimental results show that B$_{in}$ effectively blocked GATE$1_{22}$, limiting the fluorescence intensity of the leakage reaction between inputA$_2$ and inputB$_2$ with GATE1$_{22}$ to below 0.5 (Figure \ref{figure3}e).
+This mechanism, which redirects the reaction to GATE2 and B$_{in}$, yielded VIC fluorescence output corresponding to the correct result 2 (Supporting Information, Figure S18).
 In addition to the aforementioned experiments, we also evaluated the other eight input combinations using $ij$-modules (where $i,j \in \{0,1,2\}$ and $ij \neq 22$).
-Each of these combinations successfully generated a fluorescence signal indicating the correct output (Figure \ref{figure3}d and Supporting Information, Figure S17).
-Furthermore, in contrast to the half-adder (where outputs were exclusively SUM1 result information), when $B_{in}$ is present, all input combinations yielded SUM2 result information.
+Each of these combinations successfully generated a fluorescence signal indicating the correct output (Figure \ref{figure3}d and Supporting Information, Figure S18).
+Furthermore, in contrast to the half-adder (where outputs were exclusively SUM1 result information), when B$_{in}$ is present, all input combinations yielded SUM2 result information.
 Crucially, the corresponding SUM1 result information (generated by the leakage reaction) consistently remained below half of the SUM2 result information (Figure \ref{figure3}e).
-To further analyze the absolute output and absolute leakage for each input combination under the presence of \(B_{in}\), we normalized all fluorescence signals (including both valid outputs and leakage signals) relative to the highest fluorescence value.
+To further analyze the absolute output and absolute leakage for each input combination in the presence of B$_{in}$, we normalized all fluorescence signals (including both valid outputs and leakage) to the highest fluorescence value.
 The experimental results show that the normalized SUM1 leakage signal intensity remains consistently below half of the SUM2 output signal intensity. (see Section S9 of the Supporting Information) This decisively demonstrates the effectiveness of the CB circuit in the adder.